malcolmkeating/malcolmkeating.github.io/_pages/editing.md

 + Extensive editorial experience with academic articles and books
 + PhD in philosophy, focusing on language
 + Experience with foreign languages and diacritical marks

-+ See my [editing résumé](https://malcolmkeating.github.io/editing-resume/) for more details
+You can read my [editing résumé](https://malcolmkeating.github.io/editing-resume/) for more details.

 ### About my clients ###

-Maybe you're an academic or nonfiction writer looking for an analytically minded editor.
-Maybe English is not your mother tongue, but you're expected to write in it.
-Maybe you've tried ChatGPT and AI for editing help, but they flatten your voice and hallucinate citations.
+My clients are academic or nonfiction writers looking for an analytically minded editor.
+For many of them, English is not their mother tongue, but they're expected to write in it.
+(And they may have tried ChatGPT and AI for editing help, but found it flattens their voice, hallucinates citations, and is unsatisfactory for academic work).

 I specialize in academic editing for the humanities (e.g., art, classics, history, literature, history, philosophy, and religion).
+You can read what other academics have said about my work [here](_pages/editing_testimonials.md).

-#### Services ####
+### Services ###
-+ **Developmental editing:** manuscript analysis, identifying strengths and weaknesses, suggestions for structural revisions
-  + **Examples:** Book proposals, grants, journal articles, monographs
+I provide two main services.

+**Developmental editing** is a high-level manuscript analysis, in which I identify strengths and weaknesses and provide suggestions for structural revisions through a report and a virtual meeting.
+This kind of editing helps with the initial stages of book proposals, grants, journal articles, and monographs, when you have a draft but want to make significant changes.
+It does not involve editing for grammar, punctuation, etc.

-+ **Copyediting:** suggesting and implementing revisions for grammaticality, style, clarity, cohesiveness, and following publisher styles
+**Copyediting** involves suggesting and implementing revisions for grammaticality, style, clarity, cohesiveness, and to ensure your manuscript follows publisher style.
+I have three levels of copyediting available (see intake form), depending on the extent to which I intervene in the writing style and structure of the manuscript.
-  + **Multiple levels** of copyediting available, including help meeting word count limitations for journals

 ### Getting in touch ###